+M.T.S.
 Competency Label 1.
-Performs ministry with an awareness of personal calling, gifting, and Self-Aware theological reflection.
+Performs ministry with an awareness of personal calling, gifting, and theological Self-Aware reflection.
 2. Faithfully interprets and applies the Bible.
 Biblically Literate 3.
 Ministers out of an historical awareness of the faith and its expressions.
 Historically Grounded 4.
 Ministers based on theological convictions expressive of evangelical thought.
 Theologically Grounded 5.
 Communicates the gospel clearly and persuasively.
 Personal Evangelist 6.
 Grasps evangelical convictions to confront moral issues.
 Ethically Grounded Students who select designated P1121, P1122 alternatives may also pursue the following competencies: 7.
 Manages personal and ministry finances well.
 Financial Manager 8.
 Leads others in planning and execution of plans with foresight and flexibility.
 Strategic Planner 9.
-Able to practice and teach spiritual disciplines for life-long spiritual growth and health.
-Disciple Maker 10.
-Adept at the discovery, evaluation and use of information pertinent to ministry.
+Able to practice and teach spiritual disciplines for life-long spiritual growth and Disciple Maker health.
+10. Adept at the discovery, evaluation and use of information pertinent to ministry.
 Well-Informed Minister